maryambrj/seGANmentation/README.md

 python3 setup.py develop --user
 ```

-## Pre-Training the Model
+## Pre-Training the Generator

-To pretrain the model, execute:
+To pretrain the generator, execute:
 ```
 python3 scripts/Carvana/pretrain_generator.py
 ```
-When the pretraining is finished, the pre-trained model will be saved in the `outdir/Carvana_resized/` directory
+When the pretraining is finished, the pre-trained model will be saved in the `outdir/Carvana_resized/` directory.

-## Training the Model
+## Training for Image-to-Label Translation

-To train the model, execute:
+To train the I2L translation, execute:
 ```
 python3 scripts/Carvana/train_translation.py
 ```
-When the pretraining is finished, the trained model will be saved in the `outdir/Carvana_resized/I2L` directory
+When the training is finished, the trained model will be saved in the `outdir/Carvana_resized/I2L` directory.

 ## Translating Images

-To translate images to segmentation masks and see the results, run:
+After the training, to translate images to segmentation masks and see the results using model checkpoints saved in `outdir`, run:
 ```
 python3 scripts/translate_images.py <PATH_TO_TRAINED_MODEL_in_outdir> --split val
 ```